jeffreygwang/minesweeperGame/README.md

-## June 2018: Java Graphic Implementation of Minesweeper.
+# Java Minesweeper
-Utilizes OOP (Object-Oriented Programming) paradigm and JavaX Swing Graphics for a fully-functioning, customizable version of Minesweeper.
+Utilizes JavaX Swing Graphics for a fully-functioning, customizable version of Minesweeper.

 ![Images of game](images/GameImage1.png)
 ![Images of game](images/GameImage2.png)